ygweygyigyigyigerig/Mine_Hyprland_dots/README.md

 https://github.com/dracula/rofi

 And also a big shoutout to BinaryHarbinger for the Swaync config I used for my rice.
-Here's link to his repo : https://github.com/BinaryHarbinger/Dotfiles
+Here's link to his repo: https://github.com/BinaryHarbinger/Dotfiles

 # Disclaimer
 This project is still under development.